kbravh/tweet-to-markdown/README.md

   <h3 align="center">Tweet to Markdown</h3>

   <p align="center">
-    A command line tool to quickly save tweets as Markdown files.
+    A command line tool to quickly save tweets as Markdown.
     <br />
     <br />
     <a href="https://github.com/kbravh/tweet-to-markdown/issues">Report a Bug</a>